 The 210 people who live in the Chiterezi Community rely on the partially protected Mmbasu Spring to meet their daily water needs.
-However, its poor condition makes it difficult for community members to collect enough water to meet their needs efficiently.
+However, due to its poor condition, community members like Resna, a fifty-eight-year-old farmer, often end up sick after consuming it.

 "After taking it (the water), after some time, I started experiencing severe stomachache, diarrhea, and [a] mild headache.
-Earlier on, [I] visited a nearby dispensary where I was diagnosed with typhoid; I was given a prescription that really cost after purchasing the drugs [at] a nearby chemist."
+Earlier on, [I] visited a nearby dispensary where I was diagnosed with typhoid; I was given a prescription that really cost after purchasing the drugs [at] a nearby chemist," shared Resna.

 Illnesses from drinking dirty water not only steal Resna's health but also steal her finances and time, making it nearly impossible for her to make progress in her daily life.